abinit/abinit/doc/tutorial/eph4isotc.md

 ```

 The DDB and the WFK files are read from the git repository while for the DVDB we use
-the file produced by *mrgdv* in the previous section:
+the file produced by *mrgdv* in the previous section.
 Note also the use of the new input variable [[structure]] (added in Abinit v9)
 with the *abifile* prefix to read the crystalline structure from an external file